galasa-dev/galasa.dev/src/markdown-pages/why-galasa.md

 <details>
 <summary><b>Minimizing manual intervention</b></summary>

-Manual testing is expensive, involving a significant amount of human intervention, which means tests can take too long to write and are hard to understand and maintain.
+Manual testing involves a significant amount of human intervention, which means tests can take too long to write and are hard to understand and maintain.
+This process is particularly laborious and expensive when problems are found and re-builds required.

 Galasa makes tests quicker to write and easier to maintain by extracting the boilerplate code out of the tests.
 Just import the components you need from within your test code to access the abstracted functionality, gaining the benefit of the expertise of the person who wrote them, and the productivity introduced by their simple use.